 - NOVEMBER 17, 2017: The Canada Science and Technology Museum celebrates its 50th anniversary, and reopens after $80.5 million in building repairs and upgrades. www.sciencetech.technomuses.ca

-- FALL 2017: A $100 million redevelopment of Arts Court includes a 21-storey mixed-use tower (including Le Germain hotel and condominiums), a 250-seat multi-purpose and film-screening room, a 120-seat theatre and more! www.artscourt.ca
+- FALL 2017: A $100 million redevelopment of Arts Court includes a 21-storey mixed-use tower (including Le Germain hotel and condominiums), a 250-seat multi-purpose and film-screening room, a 120-seat theatre, a 120-seat theatre, a completely renovated home for the Ottawa Art Gallery, and more! www.artscourt.ca

 - DECEMBER 2017: A new monument to former Governor General Lord Stanley and his famous hockey trophy the Stanley Cup is unveiled on Sparks Street at Elgin Street. www.lordstanleysgift.com

 - 160th anniversary of the Ottawa Chamber of Commerce